SourabhMulik/START_Hackathon/README.md

 ## Final Product
-The final product will be an interactive dashboard that empowers stakeholders to visualize, analyze, and make decisions based on land cover changes.
-The dashboard will include customizable analytical tools, various level of detailed profiles, and visualizations to aid in the restoration and conservation of land, especially in the Sahel region.
+The final product is an interactive dashboard that empowers stakeholders to visualize, analyze, and make decisions based on factors affecting the land cover.
+The dashboard includes customizable analytical tools, sensitivity analysis, various level of detailed profiles, and visualizations to aid in the restoration and conservation of land, especially in the Sahel region.

 ## Project Milestones